 The department has revised its approach to violations discovered during inspections by issuing violation notices, incorporating reinspection and penalty fees, and, if not mitigated on a timely basis, a citation.

-In 2016, regular inspections of business and multi-family occupancies identified a total of 130 code violations.
+In 2018, regular inspections of business and multi-family occupancies identified a total of 218 code violations.
 The program continues to achieve a reasonable compliance rate.
 No appeals were filed and no citations to municipal court were issued.
-One case was turned over to the State Fire Marshal/OEPA and USEPA which are required to enforce code compliance requirements this year.